uutils/coreutils/README.md

 Building using `make` is a simple process as well.

-To simply build all available utilities:
+To build all available utilities:
 ```bash
 $ make
 ```